Ring vs Nest Comparison

 Ring — Ring customers can self-monitor their systems and save the monthly fee.
 But that almost defeats the purpose of having the Ring Alarm.
 After all, Ring has become known for the cheapest 24/7 monitoring on the block.
 The Ring Protect Plus plan puts emergency dispatchers in your corner for just $10/mo. (or $100/year).
 That’s a fraction of the price of most home security systems.
 Alternatively, choose the Ring Protect Basic plan for only $3/mo. per device to access video recording and sharing features.
 The bottom line is that Ring offers reliable monitoring options that won’t break the bank.

-Nest — Since Nest Secure is no longer on the market, you can monitor their cameras and the Nest Hello video doorbell yourself through the Nest app.
+Nest — Since Nest Secure is no longer on the market, you can monitor their cameras and the Nest Doorbell yourself through the Nest app.

 Category Winner: Ring